-For several years our company has only used renewable energy produced using hydropower.
+For several years our company has used renewable energy produced using hydropower.
 Since 2013, we have utilised inedible oat hulls in our own biopower plant at the Vaasa plant.
 The thermal energy produced from the hulls replaces the need for thousands of litres of oil annually.

 Hardly any water is used at all during the mill process.
 As such, the water footprint of Helsinki Mills’ grain products is extremely small.
 An exact figure is currently being calculated and we will publish the results as soon as they are complete.